ringvold/functor-oppgaver/README.md

 ## Installing `elm` and `elm-test`

+`npm ci`

-There are a couple of options.
-You can either install them globally, using `npm -g i elm elm-test` or using `yarn global add elm elm-test`, or locally in the scope of this project using either `npm i` or `yarn install`.
+(Optionally you can also install them globally, using `npm -g i elm elm-test` or using `yarn global add elm elm-test`)

 ## Running the tests for a specific exercise

 After solving an exercise, for example `Exercise1`, you can run the tests for that exercise.

-The method you use will depend on how you chose to install `elm` and `elm-test`:
+`npx elm-test tests/Exercise1`

-- `elm-test tests/Exercise1` - if you installed it globally
+(Optionally `elm-test tests/Exercise1`, if you installed it globally)
-- `npm run elm-test tests/Exercise1` - locally using `npm`
-- `yarn elm-test tests/Exercise1` - locally using `yarn`